 Supplementary Planning Documents add further detail and guidance in respect of policies in Development Plan Documents.
-They do not form part of the Development Plan and are not subject to an independent examination, but they are the subject of a formal consultation process as specified in the Statement of Community Involvement.
-Formerly known as Supplementary Planning Guidance.
+Do not form part of the Development Plan and they are not subject to an independent examination, but they are the subject of a formal consultation process as specified in the Statement of Community Involvement.
+These were formerly known as Supplementary Planning Guidance.